websiteinspiration/bugsplat.rb/entries/2013-09-15-essential-tools-for-starting-a-rails-app-in-2013.md

 tags: Programming, Rails
 show_upsell: 'true'
 topic: Software
+description: Gems and other handy tools that make building a Rails app easier.
 ---

 Over the past few years I've written a number of Rails applications.
 It's become my default "scratch an itch" tool for when I need to build an app quickly to do a task.
 Even though Rails is mostly batteries-included, there are a few tools that make writing new applications so much easier.
 This is my list of tools that I use for pretty much every new Rails project.